888Sima/PCA-Model/README.md

 Standardize the Data: The features are standardized to have a mean of 0 and a variance of 1.

 Visualize the Results: The results are visualized using a scatter plot that displays the data points in the PCA-reduced space.

+Part Two: PCA Implementation from Scratch

+Objective: Implement PCA from scratch to understand its underlying principles and visualize data in a reduced-dimensional space.

+Dependencies: This project uses numpy for numerical operations and matplotlib for plotting.
+It also uses scikit-learn to load the example dataset.
+Prerequisites

+Load the Dataset: The example uses the Iris dataset, which is loaded using scikit-learn.

+Standardize the Data: The dataset is standardized to have zero mean and unit variance.

+Compute Covariance Matrix: Calculate the covariance matrix of the standardized data.

+Eigenvalue and Eigenvector Computation: Compute eigenvalues and eigenvectors from the covariance matrix.

+Sort Eigenvalues and Eigenvectors: Sort eigenvalues and corresponding eigenvectors in descending order.

+Project Data: Project the data onto the principal components to reduce its dimensionality.

+Visualization: Plot the data in the PCA-reduced space to visualize the distribution.